Geoff Gerard

 Geoff Gerard (born 10 July 1955) is an Australian former professional rugby league footballer who played in the 1970s and 1980s.
 An Australia international and New South Wales State of Origin representative forward, he played his club football with Sydney clubs Parramatta, Manly Warringah and Penrith, and also spent time with English clubs Wakefield Trinity and Hull FC.
 From the time of his retirement in early 1989 to mid-1994 he held the record for the most career New South Wales Rugby League premiership first-grade games until overtaken by Terry Lamb.
-He holds the distinction of playing in the most first-grade grand finals (five) without ever winning one.
+He holds the distinction of playing in the most first-grade grand finals (four) without ever winning one.

 Background

 Born in Sydney, Gerard attended Liverpool Boys High School and played his junior football with Cabramatta Two Blues.